equinor/isar-exr/README.md

 # isar-exr

 Integration and Supervisory control of Autonomous ground Robots - exr

 exr is an abbrivation of ExRobotics, which has made the robot [ExRobotics2(exr2)](https://exrobotics.global/robots/exr-2) which this package is intended for.

 Technically speaking, this package integrates toward [EnergyRobotics'](https://www.energy-robotics.com/) API, which again communicates with the exr2 robot.

+## Authentication

+You need to have a user in the EXR portal, and create an api key.
+These are the variables used for authentication.

 ## Installation